Photochromic lenses: Transitions and other light-adaptive lenses

 Photochromic sunglasses are primarily for outdoor wear.
 They are not as clear indoors as other photochromic lenses, but they provide extra comfort in bright sunlight and behind the wheel.

-Transitions Drivewear (Transitions Optical) — These polarized adaptive lenses are designed specifically for driving.
-They adapt to changing light conditions when worn inside a vehicle, enhance contrast, and improve visual performance for driving.
+These polarized adaptive lenses are designed specifically for driving.
+They adapt to changing light conditions when worn inside a vehicle, enhance contrast by over 27%, and improve visual performance for driving.*****

 Photochromic lenses and blue light

-Besides protecting your eyes from glare outdoors, photochromic lenses offer an additional important benefit — they help filter blue light.
+Besides protecting your eyes from glare outdoors, photochromic lenses offer an additional important benefit — they help filter blue-violet light.******

-Many digital displays emit blue light.
-But it is important to note that the majority of blue light exposure is from sunlight, even inside our homes and offices.
-Decreasing exposure to blue light can improve visual comfort, especially for people who spend prolonged periods of time using digital devices.
+Many digital displays emit blue-violet light.
+But it is important to note that the majority of blue-violet light exposure is from sunlight, even inside our homes and offices.
+Decreasing exposure to blue-violet light can improve visual comfort, especially for people who spend prolonged periods using digital devices.

-See your eye care professional to discuss your blue light exposure and which type and brand of photochromic lenses is best for your specific needs.
+See your eye care professional to discuss blue-violet light exposure and which type and brand of photochromic lenses is best for your specific needs.

 Page published on Wednesday, February 27, 2019